"Language is the road map of a culture. It tells you where its people came from and where they are going." -Rita Mae Brown

 Even if Japanese is the primary language, many English street signs can be readily seen in touristic destinations.
 Everything is possible in Tokyo!

 What are the important points of interest in Tokyo?

 Taking a Trip to Tokyo as an English and Japanese Bilingual

 It may seem self-evident, but a trip to Tokyo when speaking Japanese is always a plus.
 Even if you have a thick accent and don't talk your newly acquired tongue very well, finding your way around the city, ordering ramen, asking for the nearest bathroom, and social encounters are all made more accessible than before when not a word of Japanese was mastered.

 Of course, it goes without saying that the taste of adventure and the feeling of being lost in translation will be gone; however, fruitful and interactive discussions with Tokyo natives and the appropriate pronunciation of Tokyo-based locations such as Kyushu, Akihabara, Yokohama, Hokkaido, or Fukuoka will make all the lessons and language learning worth the effort.

-Yes, the Japanese language has formed the culture of Tokyo and knowing how to pronounce distinct places, neighbourhoods, and points of interest genuinely impress Tokyo natives, and further conversations are welcomed to practice your Japanese.
+Yes, the Japanese language has formed the culture of Tokyo and knowing how to pronounce distinct places, neighbourhoods, and points of interest genuinely impress Tokyo natives, and further conversations are welcomed to practise your Japanese.